Walworth Gate: Geography

 The hamlet used to be part of Heighington parish, but today it is part of the civil parish of Walworth.
 It consists of a few dwellings at the crossroads of Back Lane and Walworth Road, together with the outlying Cowfold Farm, Throstle Nest and Grimshaw Cottage.
 Swan House Farm and New Moor Farm may be considered to be associated with either Walworth Gate or Walworth, as these farms are equidistant from both settlements.
 Walworth Gate has a two−hourly number 97 bus service from Darlington, a service which began in 2001.

+Demographics

 History

 The origin of the name, Walworth Gate, is made up of three elements.
 "Wal" was the Saxon term for the Wealas, or Welsh−speaking Britons, although to the Saxons themselves it just meant "foreign language".
 A worth was an enclosure, and "gate" comes from Old English gat, or roadway.
 The worth could be the enclosure at the nearby Walworth lost settlement, and the gat could be the road to Walworth.
 This would be the original line of the Roman road, Dere Street, which is thought to have passed through Walworth Gate and Walworth on its route between the Roman forts at Piercebridge and Binchester.
 At some time before 1852 there was a smithy on the eastern corner of the crossroads.
 Only one man, Jacob Grainger, in Walworth Gate was eligible to vote in 1868–1869.